Silberengel/next.orly.dev/docs/names.md

 ## Abstract

 This NIP defines a decentralized name registry protocol for human-readable resource naming with trustless title transfer.
-The protocol uses trust-weighted attestations from relay operators to achieve Byzantine fault tolerance without requiring centralized coordination or proof-of-work.
-Consensus is reached through social mechanisms of association and affinity, enabling the network to scale to thousands of participating relays while maintaining ~51% Byzantine fault tolerance against censorship.
+The protocol is implemented as an independent service that uses Nostr relays for communication (via ephemeral events) and persistent storage (for name state records).
+The service uses trust-weighted attestations from registry service operators to achieve Byzantine fault tolerance without requiring centralized coordination or proof-of-work.
+Consensus is reached through social mechanisms of association and affinity, enabling the network to scale to thousands of participating registry services while maintaining ~51% Byzantine fault tolerance against censorship.

 ## Motivation